 The Liberator spacecraft from BBC TV's BLAKES 7

-The original model built by Gary Dickens, David Seymour & John Phillips with surface detailing by Simon Atkinson.
+The original model built by Gary Dickens, David Seymour , John Phillips and Simon Atkinson.
 Space Models/BBCTV (Photograph courtesy of Mat Irvine)

 This model was constructed from fibreglass moulds cast from Jellutong turned masters.
 The front sections of the outriggers were brass with soldered detailing.
 The rear 'Engine' section was moulded perspex with applied tape detailing.